The 7 most common road traffic accident injuries

 Thankfully, the number of fatal road traffic accidents in the UK is dropping year-on-year – but thousands of collisions are still happening.

-Here are some of the most common injuries which occur as the result of a road traffic accident.
+Here are the 7 most common road traffic accident injuries:

 In the event of a road traffic accident, a driver or passenger can acquire a traumatic brain injury which is caused by the head being hit or hitting another object violently.
 Depending on the area of the brain affected and the extent of the damage, the symptoms of a head injury can vary from mild to moderate to severe.